 a) If management frame protection was not negotiated when the PTKSA(s) were createdis not in use, or if management frame protection is in use, the frame is protected, and the frame is not discarded per management frame protection processing, the MLME shall issue an MLME-DEAUTHENTICATE.indication primitive to inform the SME of the deauthentication, and set the state for the originating STA to State 1.

-b) If management frame protection is in use, the frame is unprotected, the reason code is INVALID_CLASS2_FRAME or INVALID_CLASS3_FRAME, and the STA is a non-AP and non-PCP STA <doesn’t the following apply even if the STA is an AP/PCP?>, the SME shall issue one MLME-SA-QUERY.request primitive addressed to the STA every dot11AssociationSAQueryRetryTimeout TUs until an MLME-SA-QUERY.confirm primitive for the STA is received or dot11AssociationSAQueryMaximumTimeout TUs from the beginning of the SA Query procedure have passed.
+b) If management frame protection is in use, the frame is unprotected, the reason code is INVALID_CLASS2_FRAME or INVALID_CLASS3_FRAME, and the STA is a non-AP and non-PCP STA <doesn’t the following apply even if the STA is an AP/PCP?>, the MLME shall issue an MLME-DEAUTHENTICATE.indication primitive to inform the SME of the deauthentication.
+In response to this, the SME may issue one MLME-SA-QUERY.request primitive addressed to the STA every dot11AssociationSAQueryRetryTimeout TUs until an MLME-SA-QUERY.confirm primitive for the STA is received or dot11AssociationSAQueryMaximumTimeout TUs from the beginning of the SA Query procedure have passed.
 The SME shall increment the TransactionIdentifier by 1 for each MLME-SA-QUERY.request primitive, rolling it over the value to 0 after the maximum allowed value is reached.

-If no MLME-SA-QUERY.confirm primitive for the STA is received within the dot11AssociationSAQueryMaximumTimeout period, the SME may <behave as if it had received an MLME- DEAUTHENTICATE.indication primitive … oops, the SAP seems broken.
-We don’t want to do anything in the MLME (e.g. change state) until the SME has verified that the Deauth is legit (using the SA query procedure).
-However, there is no mechanism for the SME to tell the MLME that the Deauth was legit, and to change the state (except for the MLME-DELETEKEYS.request that follows from it?
-That’s pretty tasteless), nor is there a mechanism for the MLME to tell the SME that an SA query procedure needs to be performed (though I suppose an MLME-DEAUTHENTICATE.indication with reason code INVALID_CLASS3_FRAME might do the trick?
-But what if the Deauth frame was in fact not unprotected?).
-Hm… Perhaps a special reason code needs to be allowed in the DEAUTH.ind which would signal to the SME that an SA Query needs to be performed, and then there would need to be a DEAUTH.rsp that would indicate to the MLME that the deauth was legit and the state should be set to 1?
-So basically the sequence would be:

-MLME sends MLME-DEAUTH.ind (Null) to SME

-SME does SA query

-If SA query indicates deauth is legit, SME sends MLME-DEAUTH.rsp to MLME

-MLME sets state to State 1>
+If no MLME-SA-QUERY.confirm primitive for the STA is received within the dot11AssociationSAQueryMaximumTimeout period, the SME may issue an MLME-DEAUTHENTICATE.response primitive to confirm the deauthentication to the MLME

-bc) Upon receiving an MLME-DEAUTHENTICATE.indication primitive, the SME shall […]
+bc) Upon receiving an MLME-DEAUTHENTICATE.indication primitive, and after confirmation of its validity as determined using the procedure described in step b), the SME shall […]

+d) Upon receiving an MLME-DEAUTHENTICATE.response primitive, the MLME shall set the state for the originating STA to State 1.

+Add a new SAP subclause:

+6.3.6.5 MLME-DEAUTHENTICATE.response

+6.3.6.5.1 Function

+This primitive reports that a deauthentication attempt with a specified peed MAC entity is confirmed.

+6.3.6.5.2 Semantics of the service primitive

+The primitive parameters are as follows:

+MLME-DEAUTHENTICATE.response(

+PeerSTAAddress

+)